lukeapage/node-markdown-spellcheck/README.md

 ### Excluding patterns

-Multiple patterns can be used on the command line and can use `!` for negation.
-E.g.
+Multiple patterns can be used on the command line and can use `!` for negation. e.g.

 ```
 mdspell '**/*.md' '!**/node_modules/**/*.md'